 By the way, the two also worked well via a wired backhaul.
 And in this case, I got the same performance, from either unit, as when they worked as a standalone router.

 Like the RT-AX3000, the RT-AX58U passed my three-day stress test with no disconnection at all.
 And both routers had the same coverage.
 If you have a medium home of around 1800 ft² (167 m²) or smaller, either will be able to take care of it when placed in the middle.

 As a system, depending on how you arrange them, the two can handle about 3000 ft² (279 m²) to 4000 ft² (372m²) easily.
 Considering their Wi-Fi specs, it's best to use them with wired backhaul, however.

 The RT-AX3000 and RT-AX58U shared the same network-attached storage performance.
 Considering their hardware specs and the lack of a multi-gig port, you couldn't expect much from them, by the way.
 But they worked quite well as a mini NAS server.

-When coupled with the Micron X8, via a wired Gigabit connection, the two delivered sustained copy speeds of some 65 MB/s and 44 MB/s for reading and writing, respectively.
+When coupled with the Micron X8 via a wired Gigabit connection, the two delivered sustained copy speeds of some 65 MB/s and 44 MB/s for reading and writing, respectively.

-These weren't terrible, and faster than the Netgear RAX40, or the TP-Link Archer AX50.
+These weren't terrible and faster than the Netgear RAX40 or the TP-Link Archer AX50.
 Still, you should definitely consider a real NAS server if you want to get serious about network storage.

-Considering there are currently only 2×2 Wi-Fi 6 clients, the Asus RT-AX3000 / RT-AX58U fits in the sweet spot where it will deliver the best bang for your buck, thanks to the rich feature set.
+Considering there are currently only 2x2 Wi-Fi 6 clients, the Asus RT-AX3000 / RT-AX58U fits in the sweet spot where it will deliver the best bang for your buck, thanks to the rich feature set.

 That said, if you live in a small home and want to upgrade to Wi-Fi 6, either of the two is an excellent choice.
-And if you have a large house that’s wired with network cables, get the couple of them to form a real mesh system.
+And if you have a large house wired with network cables, get a couple of them to form a real mesh system.
 You won't regret it.